secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 The container autodiscovery will create a scheduled scan with the given parameters (see configuration options below) for each unique container image in a kubernetes namespace.
 It is currently disabled by default and must be enabled manually.

-Assume that a namespace contains two pods that run a _npm __V1.5__ _ container.
-The container autodiscovery will only create a single scheduled scan for the _npm_ containers, as both are identical.
+Assume that a namespace contains two pods that run a `nginx V1.5` container.
+The container autodiscovery will only create a single scheduled scan for the _nginx_ containers, as both are identical.
-When a third pod inside the namespace is started running a _npm_ __V1.6__ container, the container autodiscovery will create an additional scheduled scan for the _npm __V1.6__ _ container, as it is new and not scanned at this point in time.
+When a third pod inside the namespace is started running a `nginx V1.6` container, the container autodiscovery will create an additional scheduled scan for the `nginx V1.6` container, as it is new and not scanned at this point in time.
-When both _npm __V1.5__ _ pods get deleted the corresponding scheduled scans will also be automatically deleted because the specific container image is no longer present in the namespace.
+When both `nginx V1.5` pods get deleted the corresponding scheduled scans will also be automatically deleted because the specific container image is no longer present in the namespace.

 In other words: The container autodiscovery will create a single scheduled scan for each unique container image (taking specific version number into account) in a given namespace.